Skip to main content

 Public transit lines with stations closest to South Loop in Chicago

-Chicago 'l' lines with stations closest to South Loop in Chicago
+Chicago 'L' lines with stations closest to South Loop in Chicago

 Train lines with stations closest to South Loop in Chicago